Buy Admission Tickets

 The history of Iwasaki family and the museum collection. | Photo by Jane Pipkin

 There is no permanent exhibition space at the Seikado Bunko Art Museum.
-Despite there being no permanent ones, there are special and thematic exhibitions.
+However, there are special and thematic exhibitions.
 See a list of this year’s exhibitions.

 Museum facilities